-- 1) The bid evaluation committee must - a) evaluate bids in accordance with - - (i) the specifications for a specific procurement; and - (ii) the points system set out in terms of Section 27(2)(f); - b) evaluate each bidder's ability to execute the contract; - c) check in respect of the each bidder whether municipal rates and taxes and municipal service charges are not in arrears, - d) check in respect of each bidder that their tax matters are in order and; - e) may use the following remedies where a bidder does not comply to any or certain requirements- - (i) disqualify bidders from the bidding process; - (ii) recover all costs, losses or damages the municipality has suffered from the bidder's non-compliance; - (iii) claim any damages as a result of having to make less favourable arrangements - f) submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - 2) A bid evaluation committee must as far as possible be composed of - a) officials from departments requiring the goods or services; and - b) at least one supply chain management practitioner of the municipality, - c) Technical experts, consultants or advisors, provided that these experts can only actively contribute to discussions, and not vote on the items - d) The quorum for each meeting of the Bid Evaluation Committee is 50% of the members plus one, provided that one is a supply chain management practitioner. - e) Attendance of the relevant project manager is compulsory' - f) Members of the bid evaluation committees may not serve on any adjudication committee that adjudicates on any of the items that has been considered at a bid evaluation committee. - g) Notwithstanding the above requirements for consideration, bids not according to specification may not be accepted and the evaluation committee may recommend that new tenders be called if necessary.
+- c) check in respect of the each bidder whether municipal rates and taxes and municipal service charges are not in arrears, - d) check in respect of each bidder that their tax matters are in order and; - e) may use the following remedies where a bidder does not comply to any or certain requirements-

+- (i) disqualify bidders from the bidding process; - (ii) recover all costs, losses or damages the municipality has suffered from the bidder's non-compliance; - (iii) claim any damages as a result of having to make less favourable arrangements - f) submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - 5) A bid evaluation committee must as far as possible be composed of - a) officials from departments requiring the goods or services; and - b) at least one supply chain management practitioner of the municipality, - c) Technical experts, consultants or advisors, provided that these experts can only actively contribute to discussions, and not vote on the items - d) A quorum will be a minimum of four (4) members (i.e. the Chairperson, another member, an SCM Practitioner and the relevant Project Manager) of the Bid Evaluation Committee shall constitute a quorum for any formal sitting/meeting of the Bid Evaluation Committee. - e) Attendance of the relevant project manager is compulsory' - f) Members of the bid evaluation committees may not serve on any adjudication committee that adjudicates on any of the items that has been considered at a bid evaluation committee. - 9) Notwithstanding the above requirements for consideration, bids not according to specification may not be accepted and the evaluation committee may recommend that new tenders be called if necessary.